-Now, even if this isn’t you, why don’t you stick around?
-You might still find out something that’s of interest.
+Now, even if this isn’t you, stick around — you might find out something of interest.

-Assuming all of the above is true, let’s focus on what this boils down to: Will you choose to protect yourself, or will you choose to believe that somebody else is going to?
+Assuming the above is true, let’s focus on what this boils down to: Will you choose to protect yourself, or will you choose to believe somebody else is going to?